awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.SSL-certificate-rotation.md

 **Example**
 The following code modifies `mydbinstance` by setting the CA certificate to `rds-ca-2019`\.
 The changes are applied during the next maintenance window by using `--no-apply-immediately`\.
 Use `--apply-immediately` to apply the changes immediately\.
-Using the `--apply-immediately` option causes an outage\.
+When the `--certificate-rotation-restart` option is specified, using the `--apply-immediately` option causes an outage\.
+The `--certificate-rotation-restart` option, the default, specifies that the DB instance is restarted when the certificate is rotated\.
+The `--no-certificate-rotation-restart` option, specifies that the DB instance is not restarted when the certificate is rotated\.
+Use the `--no-certificate-rotation-restart` option only if you are not using SSL/TLS to connect to the DB instance\.
 For Linux, OS X, or Unix:

 ```